To take part in one of our trials you must be healthy, aged 18-65, with no medical conditions.

 Check your eligibility when applying online:

 The first step is to submit the online application form.
-Once received we will contact you to invite you for an induction session.
-During the induction we will show you around the unit and check all the information you have given us in your application form.
-If all the checks are OK and you want to go ahead then we can add you to our Healthy Volunteer Panel and you can then be considered for upcoming trials.
-During the induction you will have the opportunity to ask any questions and we’ll also provide you with an information pack to take home.
-We will pay you a travel allowance for attending your induction visit.
+Once received we will contact you about your induction.
+If all details are OK and you want to go ahead, then we can add you to our Healthy Volunteer Panel and you can then be considered for upcoming trials.
+During the induction you will have the opportunity to ask any questions and we’ll also provide you with an information pack.

 Once you have passed your induction, you become a member of our Healthy Volunteer Panel.
 This means you are eligible to take part in our clinical trials, providing you meet the criteria.